-Specialist advisory committees (SACs) are sub-committees of the JRCPTB.
-There is an SAC for each of our 29 specialties, 3 subspecialties and for the advisory committee on Core Medical Training.
+There is a Specialist advisory committee (SAC) for each of our 29 specialties, 3 subspecialties and for the advisory committee on Core Medical Training.
 Membership of SACs, with the exception of the chairman and a lay representative, is through nomination and represents the following:

 - Heads of Specialty Training from each area where training is delivered (normally the TPD)